dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/collaborators.md

 This will allow all members of your organization to collaborate, and give them the selected permission level.

-> **Note**: Any permission level that you assign to a specific collaborator will override the organization-wide permission level.

-If you want to revoke organization-wide access and only allow collaborators that you've added to access your project, simply select "None" as your organization-wide permission level.

 ## Assigning permissions to collaborators

 You can always go back and change permissions for a collaborator after you have added them.
 Simply select the new permissions level you wish to give a collaborator from the dropdown next to their name and email address on the "Collaborators" page.